-Skyrim turns ten years old this year, but a list of the best Skyrim mods remains as useful as ever.
+Skyrim hit its tenth birthday recently, and a list of the best Skyrim mods remains as useful as ever.
 More useful, even, given that hundreds of new mods are still being released for the fantasy RPG every week.
 If you're planning on starting the game fresh, or just looking for something new to add to your existing mod mountain, you should find something worth your time below.

 Almost every mod we've chosen will work with either the regular or Skyrim Special Edition, and we've provided links to both versions - or similar alternatives - where necessary.
 There's also undoubtedly many, many great mods that we've not included.
 If you think your favourite Skyrim mod is an essential install, then take to the comments and make your case.
 We love discovering new mods, too, and may include your suggestion in a future revision.